NYUMedML/CNN_design_for_AD/README.md

 ## References
-- S. Liu, C. Yadav, N. Razavian, C. Fernandez-Granda.
+- S. Liu, C. Yadav, C. Fernandez-Granda, N. Razavian.
 "On the design of convolutional neural networks for automatic detection of Alzheimer’s disease", in NeurIPS ML4H, 2019.